Shadow of the Tomb Raider Strategy Guide Features In-Game Items

 - Digital Bonus: Unlock your digital version of this guide with the free code card included inside.
 Access your digital guide anytime, anywhere, on any web-enabled device.

 Shadow of the Tomb Raider itself, which has recently gone gold, marks the end of Lara Croft’s journey.
-Whether this means another reboot will arrive in a few years or if more stories featuring this iteration Lara are on the horizon remains to be seen.
+Whether this means another reboot will arrive in a few years or if more stories featuring this iteration of Lara are on the horizon remains to be seen.

 The next chapter in the Tomb Raider’s adventures hits the PC, PS4, and Xbox One on September 14, 2018.